 Ideas and Impact

 The Friends of Diamond Lake WA Foundation is continually trying to find ways to keep our lake clean and healthy.
-So far, we have improved water quality through a few different programs.
+Here is a brief overview of our current initiatives.

 -